Binstack: Making a maximal multi-dimensional decision

-- Not just “customer satisfaction,” but moving from a 3 to a 4 out of 5 on a survey related to this area of the product.
+- Not just “customer satisfaction,” but moving from a 4/10 to a 8/10 on a survey related to this area of the product.

 - Not just “thought leadership,” but marketing commits to getting ten external articles to reference it in the next quarter.

 Force people to write down exactly what the material change is expected to be.
 Not because the estimates are accurate, but because it forces the person to think through the answer.
 Most ideas, we’ll eventually admit, are so incremental that we won’t be able to measure the effect; that means it is “not material.”
 That’s a tough fact to face, but remember the point of the exercise is to force exactly these conclusions, to drastically reduce the field of ideas so that only the actually-best ideas remain.
 These smaller decisions will make the larger decision easy.

 Because this “material change” is just a guess, we won’t put it in an equation—no computing with noise!
 But if you can’t justify a magnitude greater than “business as usual,” the idea is simply not impactful enough.
 Your standards are higher than that.

 In our example, if we simplistically considered any score that is “6 or greater” to be “material,” we’d already have a winner: